-Existing research suggests that weight loss is a "low-risk, but not no-risk" symptom, estimating that between 1 in 200 and 1 in 30 patients with unexplained weight loss go on to develop cancer.
+Existing research suggested that weight loss was a "low-risk, but not no-risk" symptom, estimating that between 1 in 200 and 1 in 30 patients with unexplained weight loss would be diagnosed with cancer.

-However, it is not clear how "weight loss" should be interpreted by general practitioners - how much weight loss is important and over what time-period?
-Should they routinely measure and monitor patients weight or wait for the symptom to be volunteered?
-And is its diagnostic value independent of other symptoms?
-It is also unclear whether weight loss is a useful symptom for diagnosing cancer at an early and potentially curable stage.
+It was not clear how "weight loss" should be interpreted by general practitioners - how much weight loss was important and over what time-period?
+Should weight be routinely measured or should they wait for the symptom to be volunteered by their patient?
+Was the diagnostic value of unexpected weight loss independent of other symptoms and test results?

-Without clarification of these points, GPs may adopt too high a risk threshold for referral (choosing to watch and wait inappropriately and potentially missing cancer cases) or too low a threshold (overburdening resources in secondary care and exposing patients to unnecessary investigation).
+Without clarification of these points, doctors in primary care may adopt too high a risk threshold for referral (choosing to watch and wait inappropriately and potentially missing cancer cases) or too low a threshold (overburdening resources in secondary care and exposing patients to unnecessary investigation).

-- Systematic review: A systematic literature review to identify, assess the quality of, and synthesise all the previous research on the diagnostic value of weight loss as an indication of cancer.
+Systematic review: To identify, assess the quality of, and synthesise all the previous research on the diagnostic value of weight loss as an indication of cancer.

 UK studies: Using UK electronic health records data to examine the extent to which coded weight loss indicated cancer in patients presenting to general practice.
 Additional symptoms and test results were investigated to identify which helped to identify which patients with unexpected weight loss require further investigation.
 Subsequent research is now underway to investigate whether these findings remain valid in a separate UK dataset (see BLOTTED).